Adopting a New Dog for a Busy Family

 Patience is the key term here.

-Don’t be afraid to delay the adoption for a few years, wait until the kids mature a little, or when things aren’t so crazy at work.
+Don’t be afraid to delay the adoption for a few years; wait until the kids mature a little or when things aren’t so crazy at work.

-The extra delay will give you time to reflect and build a routine before your pup ever arrives.
+The extra delay will give you time to reflect and build a routine before your pup arrives.

 Do I have the money?